 - 1/4 cup cocoa powder

 - 1/2 cup all-purpose flour*

 - Preheat oven to 400 degrees.
 Liberally butter the inside of four small ramekins - 3/4 cup size or so.

 - In a double boiler or microwave, melt together the white chocolate and butter, whisking well to make sure they melt completely.
 Remove from heat.
 Whisk in the sugar and cocoa powder.

 - In a small mixing bowl beat the eggs.
 Add a little of the chocolate mixture to the eggs, whisking well.
 Repeat a couple more times.
 This 'tempers' the eggs - bringing them up to the temperature of the chocolate without scrambling them.

 - Mix the remainder of the chocolate into the eggs.
 Add food coloring, flour and salt, whisking to combine completely.

 - Divide the mixture evenly into the four ramekins.
 Bake for 15 minutes.

 - Remove from the oven and immediately run a knife around the outer edge of each ramekin to help release the cakes.
 Invert immediately onto serving plates.

 - Allow the ramekins to sit for about two minutes.
 Carefully lift the ramekins straight up and away from the cakes.
-Serve topped with whipped cream or ice cream.
+Serve topped with whipped cream, ice cream, or cream cheese frosting.